ESMValGroup/ESMValTool_Tutorial/_episodes/00-quickstart.md

 keypoints:

-- "The purpose of the quickstart guide is to enable the user to run the ESMValTool as quickly as possible"
+- "The purpose of the quickstart guide is to enable a user of ESMValTool to run ESMValTool as quickly as possible"
 - "Use the `module load` command to activate the ESMValTool environment, see the installation guide for more details, use `esmvaltool -- --help` to test the ESMValTool environment"